 The Teche Ecology, Culture and History Education Project started in 2008 in St. Landry Parish and, after more than a decade, has now become what we call a “Teche Renaissance.”
 Our nonprofit organization has grown to include more than 400 individuals passionate about making Bayou Teche a healthier waterway for fishing, kayaking, canoeing, boating, tubing and even swimming!
 Along with aesthetics and recreation, we advocate for improved water quality in the Bayou Teche watershed through the reduction of non-point source pollution.

-Bayou Teche is on the federal list of impaired waterways because it can not support fish and wildlife propagation.
-By reducing pollution, mainly sewage and run-off, we can help restore habitat.
-We are are working to make Bayou Teche whole again through action and education about the ecology, culture and history.
+Bayou Teche is on the federal list of impaired waterways because it cannot support fish and wildlife propagation.
+By reducing pollution, mainly sewage and run-off, we can help restore this habitat.
+We are working to make Bayou Teche whole again through action and education about its ecology, culture and history.

 What started with a small group of people in Arnaudville as an effort to pull debris from the bayou has become a movement championed by communities and volunteers.
-Volunteer crews have worked with the St. Landry, St. Martin, and Iberia Parish sheriffs offices to pull refrigerators, hot water heaters and other items littering the bayou and the banks.
-We have also worked with folks in St Mary Parish to pull exotic water hyacinth out of the bayou.
+Volunteer crews have worked to pull nearly 54 tons of garbage from the bayou.
+We have also worked with folks in St. Mary Parish to pull exotic water hyacinth out of the bayou.
 We hold public cleanups regularly and encourage volunteers with motorboats, kayaks and canoes to join us.

-Check out Historian and Archivist Shane Bernard’s blog logging his research for his upcoming book about the Teche: http://bayoutechedispatches.blogspot.com
+Check out Historian and Archivist Shane Bernard’s blog logging his research for his book about the Teche: http://bayoutechedispatches.blogspot.com.